 Applying PPS Halo Effect

-Applying a PPS Halo Effect
+Applying a PPS halo effect

-What is the Halo Effect?
+What is the halo effect?

 We’ve all felt it in some way or another – traditional methods of figuring out where to spend your marketing budget is, in lack of better terms, f’ing daunting.
 But what if there was a way to get a clearer picture of how all your marketing channels influence a customer’s decision to buy?